 Although the itinerary for Regent Seven Seas’ Voyager isn’t nearly as ambitious as that of the Spirit of Oceanus, it is still a full-fledged around the world cruise.
 It leaves San Diego heading west down into the South Pacific and over around the eastern coast of Australia.
 From there, the Voyager cuts up into Shanghai and Hong Kong.
 It skirts the Seychelles then heads south around the southern tip of the African continent – a three-night stop in Capetown is one highlight.
 Finally, Voyager spends a bit of time in the Caribbean before finishing up its exciting journey in Fort Lauderdale, Florida.

 Cunard: Queen Mary 2 – 101 Nights

 Cunard is the cruise line that started the glorious tradition of bringing passengers around the world; it is fitting, then, that the Queen Mary 2 boasts such a wonderful itinerary.
-The ship leaves New York City on January 4, 2010.
-It travels across the Atlantic to Southampton, upon which it veers south and explores the Mediterranean and Egypt.
+The ship leaves New York City to travel across the Atlantic to Southampton, upon which it veers south and explores the Mediterranean and Egypt.
 Southeast Asia is next, with stops in Hong Kong, Shanghai and Tokyo.
 Australia and the South Pacific are next, followed by a swing past South Africa.
 The Queen Mary 2 then spends a day in Rio de Janeiro before visiting Barbados, Fort Lauderdale and then rounding up its trip back in NYC.